whleucka/stow-dotfiles/nvim/.config/nvim/README.md

 You can customize this configuration to fit your own preferences.

-## License

-This project is licensed under the MIT License

 ## Acknowledgments

 I want to thank the Neovim community and the creators of the plugins I use.
 Their work has greatly contributed to this configuration.

-Happy coding with Neovim!